-MEF has approximately \$20,000 to allocate this term for funiting proposals.
-All of the information and forms are available to the MEF website.
-All proposals are due no later then Octobe 27th at 5:00pm.
-If you've a project that needs funding, and the will benefit students, I encourage you to apply.
+MEF has approximately \$20,000 to allocate this term for funding proposals.
+All of the information and forms are available on the MEF website.
+All proposals are due no later then October 27th at 5:00pm.
+If you've a project that needs funding, and that will benefit students, I encourage you to apply.